ClearBlade/snmp-adapter/readme.md

 * Defaults to 161

 ###### snmpOIDs
-* An array of OIDs the request will be executed against
+* An array of JSON PDUs (see format above) the request will be executed against

 ###### snmpOperation
 * The SNMP operation to execute